siraat-ai/google-data-engineer-certification/career-reflection-the-eagle-and-the-wind.md

 # The Wind and the Eagle
-## An Allama Iqbal Reflection for a Data Engineering Journey in Sweden
+## An Allama Iqbal Reflection for a Data Engineering Journey in Frankfurt

 ---